imarcowenzel/exposure-photoblog/README.md

 ## Key Features

 - 🛠️ Complete blog built from scratch in Next.js 14
-- 🔑 Authentication using Next-Auth
+- 🔑 Authentication using Next-Auth.js
 - 📷 Share photos with creativies hashtags.
 - 🔍 Search photos by hashtag or username.
 - 👤 Visiting other users' profiles.